Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 This software consists of two major components: a Linux kernel module and a control utility.
-The kernel module implements drivers for various devices, which act as real hardware devices capable of exchanging data with a user space application.
-The data exchange is done in the form of request-response, where the user space application sends packets of data to the emulated device and receives packets of data in reply, according to configuration.
+The kernel module implements drivers for various devices, which act as real hardware devices capable of exchanging data with a user-space application.
+The data exchange is done in the form of request-response, where the user-space application sends packets of data to the emulated device and receives packets of data in reply, according to configuration.